Students are responsible for knowing the following:

 g.
 The term "organization" means a number of persons who have complied with College requirements for registration as managed by the Office of Student Life.

 i.
-The term "Conduct Officer" means a College official authorized on a case-by-case basis by the Office of Student Conduct to impose sanctions upon any student(s) found to have violated the Student Code.
+The term "Conduct Officer" means a College official authorized by the Office of Student Conduct to hear alleged violations of the Code and to potentially impose sanctions upon any student(s) found to have violated the Code.
 The Office of Student Conduct may authorize a Conduct Officer to serve simultaneously as a Conduct Officer or one of the members of a Conduct Council.
 The Office of Student Conduct may authorize the same Conduct Officer to impose sanctions in a case.

 j.
 The term “Honor Board” refers to the branch of the Associated Students of Occidental College that addresses student conduct.
 Honor Board members are elected by the student body.